Fractured Chain-of-Thought Reasoning: Empirical results

 Thus far we have examined each sampling axis in isolation.
 Figure~\ref{fig:fractured-sampling-passk-multidim} extends this analysis by comparing four representative schemes that allocate budget across the solution ($m$) and depth ($H$) dimensions simultaneously, with the trajectory axis ($n$) swept to 16.
 We have: (1) {\bf $(H{=}1,\,m{=}1)$:} standard single‐path CoT sampling (baseline).
 (2){\bf $(H{=}1,\,m{=}4)$:} augment baseline with $4$ final answers per trajectory.
 (3) {\bf $(H{=}16,\,m{=}1)$:} fractured sampling across 16 depths, one answer each.
 (4) {\bf $(H{=}16,\,m{=}4)$:} full three‐axis sampling (\emph{both} deep fracturing and multiple final answers).

-Across every task and model, non‐baseline schemes (excl. $(H{=}1,m{=}4)$) outperform $(H{=}1,m{=}1)$ at fixed budget.
+Across all tasks and models, non‐baseline schemes (excl. $(H{=}1,m{=}4)$) outperform $(H{=}1,m{=}1)$ at fixed budget.
 More importantly, expanding $H$ is usually more effective than expanding $m$.
 These multi‐axis scaling laws reveal that, under the same token budget, the most efficient use of compute is to allocate tokens for temporal branches $H$.

-Final‐solution replicates $m$ may also work in some cases.
+With such a high pass@k from low token budget, our unified sampling across three dimensions potentially paves a new way for reinforcement learning (RL), where both high pass@k and efficient sampling are important for the large-scale RL training, leaving to future work.